bccbass/T3A2-A/README.md

 The development of these user stories greatly helped in defining our target audience, as well as highlighting functionality opportunities.

+We were able to further use this user story structure of 'persona, what and why' to document the following additional user stories:

+*User stories progress, August 20*

+- As a Landscape business owner I would like to create a profile for my clients upon project completion so they have a record of their new landscaping with notes and care instructions.
+- As a homeowner who recently invested in a large scale landscaping project, I would like to know what was planted in each area of my property and create a care schedule to protect my investment.
+- As a new gardener, I would like to create a collection of plants I'm considering adding to my garden so I can organize and compare my selections before I make a final purchase.

 <br/>

 ### Wireframes: